Did you know there are hundreds of ordinary toddler language activities that can be made extraordinary?

 ♦ Opposites: up/down, in/out, fast/slow, big/small

-♦ Play hide and seek and use prepositions such as: on, in, under, behind, in front, beside (some of these prepositions are quite abstract, so don’t expect your toddler to use them, but exposing her to these words is great for learning later on).
+♦ Play hide and seek and use prepositions such as: on, in, under, behind, in front, beside (some of these prepositions are quite abstract, so don’t expect your toddler to use them, but exposure to these words is great for learning later on).

-♦ Write her name in the sand, let her trace the letters if she wants (don’t push it though, go with what she is interested in).
+♦ Write your child’s name in the sand/dirt (assuming there is some), let them trace the letters if they want (don’t push it though, go with what your child is interested in).

 ♦ Talk about things you see: birds flying, other kids playing, clouds in the sky, the color of the slide, etc.